-Tuesday, May 3, 2016 (4th day before election day)
+Tuesday, May 1, 2018 (4th day before election day)

-- -Last day to vote early by personal appearance.
+-Last day to vote early by personal appearance.
 (Sec.
+85.001(a)).

-85.001(a)). - -5:00 p.m.
-Deadline to submit a Request for Election Inspectors for election day, Saturday, May 7, 2016 to the Secretary of State.
+-5:00 p.m. - Deadline to submit a Request for Election Inspectors (PDF) for election day, Saturday, May 5, 2018 to the Secretary of State.
 (Sec.
+34.001).

-34.001). - -Early voting clerk must post Notice of Delivery of Early Voting Balloting Materials to the early voting ballot board if materials are to be delivered to the board on Wednesday, May 4, 2016.
+-Early voting clerk must post Notice of Delivery of Early Voting Balloting Materials (PDF) to the early voting ballot board if materials are to be delivered to the board on Wednesday, May 2, 2018.
 Notice must be posted continuously for 24 hours preceding each delivery to the board.
 (Secs.
 87.0221, 87.0222, 87.023, 87.024, 87.0241).

-Wednesday, May 4, 2016 (5th day before election day; day after early voting in person ends)
+Wednesday, May 2, 2018 (3rd day before election day; day after early voting in person ends)

--First day political subdivisions may convene the early voting ballot board for the purpose of processing and qualifying mail ballots or to receive ballots voted early in person after the end of the period for early voting in person and before the polls open on election day.
+-First day that political subdivisions may convene the early voting ballot board for the purpose of processing and qualifying mail ballots or to receive ballots voted early in person after the end of the period for early voting in person and before the polls open on election day.

 NOTE: The ballot board may not begin counting the ballots until election day.
 The early voting clerk shall continuously post notice for 24 hours preceding each delivery of voting materials that is to be made before the time for opening the polls on election day.
 (Secs.
 87.0221, 87.023, 87.024, 87.0241).
-This is unlike in odd-numbered years when entities conducting a joint election with a county of 100,000 or more may begin to process and count ballots on the 8th day before election day.

-NOTE - NEW LAW: The county clerk/elections administrator must ensure that photocopies or electronic recordings of annual applications for ballot by mail have been delivered to the early voting clerk of every political subdivision holding an election before the ballots by mail are delivered to the early voting ballot board.
-See note on House Bill 1927 (2015) for more information.
+NOTE: The county clerk/elections administrator must ensure that photocopies or electronic recordings of annual applications for ballot by mail have been delivered to the early voting clerk of every political subdivision holding an election before the ballots by mail are delivered to the early voting ballot board.

--First day to submit an Application for Emergency Early Ballot Due to Death in Family to vote a late ballot because of a death in the immediate family that occurred on or after Monday, May 2, 2016, and will require absence from the county on election day.
+-First day to submit an Application for Emergency Early Ballot Due to Death in Family (PDF) to vote a late ballot because of a death in the immediate family that occurred on or after Monday, April 30, 2018, and will require absence from the county on election day.
 (Secs.
 103.001, 103.003(b)).

-- -First day submit an Application for Emergency Early Voting Ballot Due to Sickness or Physical Disability that arose on or after Monday, April 25, 2016.
+-First day submit an Application for Emergency Early Voting Ballot Due to Sickness or Physical Disability (PDF) that arose on or after Monday, April 23, 2018.
 (Secs.
+102.001, 102.003).

-102.001, 102.003). - -Last day to conduct public test of automatic tabulation equipment.
+-Last day to conduct public test of automatic tabulation equipment.
 Per Section 127.093, the test shall be conducted at least 48 hours before the automatic tabulating equipment is used to count ballots voted in an election and was not previously tested.
 We highly recommend that this test is done on an earlier date to allow time for corrections to programming, if necessary.
-(See Note 12, above).
+(See Note 10, above).

-Friday, May 6, 2016 (day before election day)
+Friday, May 4, 2018 (day before election day)

--Last day to submit an Application for Emergency Early Ballot Due to Death in Family.
+-Last day to submit an Application for Emergency Early Ballot Due to Death in Family (PDF).
 The application must be submitted by the close of business on this day.
 (Sec.
 103.003(b)).